ImNotMee/HealthTracker/README.md

 ### Start Web App
 - To start web app in browser run: `npm start` (make sure you're in the repo dir when you run this cmd)
+  - Make sure you've installed all app dependencies with `npm install`

 ## Working On App